cloudboy-jh/churn2.0/README.md

 - **Local-First** - Your code never leaves your machine unless you choose a cloud model
 - **Zero Setup** - Run from any Git repository, no configuration needed to start
 - **Model Freedom** - Use Claude, GPT, Gemini, or run completely offline with Ollama
-- **Production Ready** - v2.0.8 is stable and actively maintained
+- **Production Ready** - v2.1+ is stable and actively maintained
-- **Cost Conscious** - Smart caching and staged mode reduce API costs by 70-90%
+- **Cost Conscious** - Smart caching, adaptive prompts, and staged mode reduce API costs by 70-90%
 - **Beautiful Terminal UI** - Clean, focused interface that doesn't get in your way

 Churn respects your workflow, your privacy, and your budget.